 4. Schedule a trip (for later in the year)

 The fire's legacy will continue to ravage the country long after the last embers have been extinguished, and Australia's tourism industry (which brought $44.6 billion worth of revenue last year) will be left with inevitable scars.
 It might not sound like the most appealing prospect, and air travel bears its own ethical questions of course, but if there were ever a time to shirk the guilt of flying long-haul, it's now.
 Vote with your wallet by booking flights to Sydney to explore New South Wales, a region which typically draws upwards of four million tourists per year, but has suffered the most.
 Visit in September or October when the climate is more temperate and recovery plans should be in full flow.

 The volatile nature of the ongoing disaster means relief tactics are ever-changing, so make sure you keep an eye on developments to understand where your generosity is best placed, and remain wary of sensationalist claims proliferating on social media.

 6. Eat out in London

-In response to the crisis, a panoply of London‘s most discerning restaurants have decided to donate a portion of their profits towards bushfire relief funds.
-On 26 January, Lily Vanilli, the capital’s favourite cake purveyor, is holding a “SUPER” charity bake sale, while Ham in West Hampstead is serving a specially designed, Aussie-inspired, three-course menu to raise funds.
+In response to the crisis, a panoply of London's most discerning restaurants have decided to donate a portion of their profits towards bushfire relief funds.
+On 26 January, Lily Vanilli, the capital's favourite cake purveyor, is holding a "SUPER" charity bake sale, while Ham in West Hampstead is serving a specially designed, Aussie-inspired, three-course menu to raise funds.
 Other hotspots like Padella, Pacific and Spring at Somerset House are tacking on a supplementary optional donation to their bills for the foreseeable future.
 To read a full list of restaurants contributing to relief efforts, click here.
 Our trusted sources?
 For a quick visual overview of the havoc wreaked, try Geoscience Australia and follow Australia's regional ABC outlets to monitor the ongoing disaster as it unfolds.